kyler0328/Deep_Learning_Specialization/README.md

 # Deep_Learning_Specialization

-This is my personal projects for the course.
+This is my personal projects for the specialization.
 This series of online courses is offered by deeplearning.ai.
-Thanks to Prof. Andrew Ng and his colleagues for these great
+Thanks to Prof. Andrew Ng and his colleagues for the great courses.

+## Programming Assignment
 * [Courese 1.
 Neural Network and Deep Learning](https://github.com/kyler0328/Deep_Learning_Specialization/tree/main/Neural%20Networks%20and%20Deep%20Learning)
   * Week 2 - Logistic Regression with a Neural Network mindset
   * Week 3 - Planar data classification with one hidden layer